 Students who do not comply with these requirements will have a hold placed on their account.
 This means that the student will not be permitted, at minimum, to register, for classes.
-NOTE: Students will not be notified of these requirements once they have begun to matriculate, nor will they be told that a hold will be placed on their account if they fail to complete these annual health clearance requirements.
+NOTE: Students will not be notified of any outstanding items once they have begun to matriculate, nor will they be told that a hold will be/has been placed on their account if they fail to complete and submit these annual health clearance requirements.